codenotary/immudb/README.md

   zscan             Iterate over a sorted set

 Flags:
+      --username string          immudb username used to login --password string          immudb password used to login; can be plain-text or base64 encoded (must be prefixed with 'enc:' if it is encoded)
-      --audit-password string    immudb password used to login during audit; can be plain-text or base64 encoded (must be prefixed with 'enc:' if it is encoded)
+      --database string          immudb database to be used --audit-password string    immudb password used to login during audit; can be plain-text or base64 encoded (must be prefixed with 'enc:' if it is encoded)
       --audit-signature string   audit signature mode. ignore|validate.
 If 'ignore' is set auditor doesn't check for the root server signature.
 If 'validate' is set auditor verify that the root is signed properly by immudb server.
 Default value is 'ignore'
       --audit-username string    immudb username used to login during audit